DerGuru/The-Resonant/New Chapters/Part4/P4-08_Tokyo_Underground.md

 But they weren't here for sightseeing.

-Yuki met them at the airport with two colleagues—both operators, both wearing the kind of controlled tension that spoke of experienced combat personnel.
+Yuki met them at the airport with two colleagues - both operators, both wearing the kind of controlled tension that spoke of experienced combat personnel.
 They didn't waste time with pleasantries.

 "The containment failed another 3% overnight," one of them said as they loaded into an unmarked van.
 "We're accelerating toward critical faster than projected."